lsvishaal/Notes/README.md

 ## Obsidian Compatibility

-For an enhanced reading experience and a cleaner view, it's recommended to use Obsidian software on the desktop.
+For an enhanced and the best reading experience and a cleaner view, it's recommended to use Obsidian software on the desktop.

 However, both web browsers and Obsidian can generate Markdown, providing convenience for different preferences.

 Explore the content seamlessly using your preferred platform.